 Our fundamental aim is to create in pupils the ability to respond with imagination and clarity to the rich complexities of English Language and Literature.
 To deepen their awareness and develop their expertise, we give pupils guidance, facilities and space.
-The pursuit of high-quality public examination results is a vital element of this teaching, but the fostering of a lifelong love of reading and writing is our greater ambition – Mrs Kate Ledlie, Head of English
+The pursuit of high-quality public examination results is a vital element of this teaching, but the fostering of a lifelong love of reading and writing is our greater ambition.

 POETRY IN THE QUANTOCKS

-Without a doubt, one of the best things we do: after AS exams, the LVI English pupils head for the Quantocks and two days of Romantic poetry.
+Without a doubt, one of the best things we do: after end of year exams, the LVI English pupils head for the Quantocks.
 Stopping points include Nether Stowey, Porlock Weir, Culbone Church, and Tintern Abbey: we read together the great poems and the pupils write some of their own.

 THE REMOVE RECITALS

 Over the summer term every member of the Remove is required to learn and recite a poem of 12 lines or more.
 The best 16 go forward to the Remove Recitals, held annually in the sylvan grove that is The Tuckwell Theatre.
-An adjudicator listens to each of the finalists’ poems and their rendition of a piece of unseen prose.
+An adjudicator listens to each of the finalists’ poems and selects a winner of a piece of unseen prose.

 To celebrate the Bard’s birthday on (or around) St George’s Day, groups of sixth form pupils burst unannounced into Physics, History and Maths lessons (among others) and spontaneously perform snippets from a Shakespeare play #borntobebard